+2.4.2d Are diesel tank vent outlets in good condition?
+Check the condition of each diesel tank vent outlets must be free of signs of restrictions, or other damage or deterioration.

 2.4.3 Is the fuel tank vent outlet in a position where no danger will be incurred from leaking fuel or escaping vapour?

+Check the position of each vent outlet.

+Vent outlets must be clear of any potential sources of ignition and must be in a position where no danger will be incurred from leaking fuel or escaping vapour into the interior of the vessel.

+Applicability - this Requirement does not apply to the following provided there is no risk of unseen spillage from the vent outlet:

+- historic (i.e. bona fide ex-working) diesel-engined boats (Examiners should seek guidance from the BSS Office when determining whether a boat is a bona fide ex-working boat); or, - diesel tanks, of up to a maximum capacity of 30 litres.

-R Check t outlet. he position of each vent Vent outlets must be clear of any potential sources of ignition and must be in a position where no danger will be incurred fr leaking fuel or escaping vapour into the interior of the vessel om having Applicability - vent outlets located within open vessels such as RIBs having no accommodation and having a continuous deck or sole which is fuel-tight to the interior of the vessel, including bilge spaces, meet this Requirement. • in self-draining cockpits having a continuous deck or sole that a including bilge spaces, meet this Requirement. are
+Applicability - vent outlets located within open vessels such as RIBs having no accommodation and having a continuous deck or sole which is fuel-tight to the interior of the vessel, including bilge spaces, meet this Requirement.

+Applicability - diesel vent outlets within self-draining cockpits having a continuous deck or sole that are fuel-tight to the interior of the vessel, including bilge spaces, meet this Requirement.